 He's a star and it seems that he can't get enough publicity.
 You can easily tell, since his first action is to lick the camera.
-Ciro, a genuine Neapolitan, is the beloved dog of Dean, and by hanging around with his Hermes lead being all friendly and cool to the photographer, you just feel that he is used to being the center of everyone's attention.
+Ciro, a genuine Neapolitan, is the beloved dog of Dean, and by hanging around with his Hermes lead being all friendly and cool to the photographer, you just feel that he is used to being the centre of everyone's attention.

-We're about to have lunch in Tagurio Trattoria, one of the twins' favorite spots, situated near their office.
+We're about to have lunch in Tagurio Trattoria, one of the twins' favourite spots, situated near their office.
 It has nothing to do with a cosmic hangout.
 “We come here quite often because the food is great.
 Everything is homemade and they really love us — they even let us smoke in here!” says Dean, who furtively has a cigarette before Dan arrives in his convertible Mercedes jeep.
 They order various traditional dishes, have champagne (with the cork ending in between Ciro’s teeth), and at some point Neil Barrett enters, who's also a regular there.

 “We too want to open a restaurant,” confides Dan, “and I have an idea that no one has ever thought of yet.”
 Before he gets into more details, his brother nudges him saying “You'll see it when it's done.”
 I was that close!

 Walking around the market with Ciro.
 “We adore walking and the truth is we do miss it a bit here in Milan.”
 The same way they miss the woods of Canada, which is why their perfume is called “Wood” — according to them, it is a return to their roots.
 They want the perfume to be perennial, evoking a day in the forest, and of course “HE WOOD” written on the bottle is a pun... and so is “SHE WOOD,” their female version.